tessercat/daoistic-book/daodejing/55/english.md

 The truly powerful
 are like newborn babes.

-Wasps, scorpions and snakes
+Scorpions and snakes
-don't sting them.
+don't poison them.

-Birds of prey and savage beasts don't attack them.
+Birds and beasts of prey
+don't attack them.

 Delicate bones, soft muscles,
 but a firm grip.

-Unaware of the union of female and male, but shrinking and growing in perfect innocence.
+Ignorant of the facts of life, but shrinking and growing in perfect innocence.

-Howling all day,
+Singing all day,
-but no worse for wear,
+but not straining,
 in perfect harmony.

 Harmony,